geogkary/breeze/README.md

 3. If there's a controller, call `$controller->routeReleases()`
 4. Otherwise call `API::routeInfoReleases()` with the request data

+If any of the above actions fail the appropriate checks, Breeze serves an error.

 Breeze replaces slashes `-` with an underscore `_` (ex. v1/api-info/ => routeApi_info).

 #### Using libraries: